PlanterApp/planter_blog/content/posts/grasses-in-the-garden/index.md

 ### 2. Drought Tolerance and Water Conservation

 If you’re looking to reduce your garden water usage, which may be a necessity if you’re gardening in a drier area, choosing grasses with deep, fibrous roots is a smart choice.
 Once established, many ornamental grasses are water-wise and thrive in poor soils.
 Their deep root systems allow them to withstand long, hot, dry periods, reducing the need for irrigation.
-Additionally, by planting them strategically, you can shelter your garden beds from the wind and the sun, reducing water evaporation and creating more mld microclimates.
+Additionally, by planting them strategically, you can shelter your garden beds from the wind and the sun, reducing water evaporation and creating more mild microclimates.

 Muhly grasses are great for this kind of planting, being exceptionally drought-tolerant, while still full of color (my favorite is pink muhly).
 Grasses also pair very well with xeric landscaping, making them key choices for deserts and gravel gardens.

 ![Mulhy grass in pink color](https://4w1qaaek5t.ucarecd.net/d95fb2f9-3e19-49df-828c-2fbc2232c138/2920250663_91a487f67b_b.jpg "\"[Muhly grass](https://www.flickr.com/photos/90267022@N00/2920250663)\" by [kkennedy](https://www.flickr.com/photos/90267022@N00) is licensed under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/?ref=openverse).")

-### 3. Soil improvement
+### 3. Soil Improvement

 Many grasses are seasonal and will die or go dormant for part of the year.
 Because they need to be cut down to the ground during this time, you acquire nutrient-rich mulch and soil conditioner as a result.
 Grass is also an excellent frost protection blanket for more delicate annuals to overwinter under, and as it decays in the spring, it will feed the upcoming plants.